-Once adopted in spring 2015, the Legacy Corporation Local Plan will provide the strategic policy guidance for development, as well as be a material consideration in the determination of planning applications within the area until 2030.
+Once adopted, the Legacy Corporation Local Plan will provide the strategic policy guidance for development, as well as be a material consideration in the determination of planning applications within the area until 2030.
 The Local Plan will sit alongside the National Planning Policy Framework (NPPF) and the London Plan, which together will form the Development Plan for the Legacy Corporation area.

 The Local Plan will include: